About Great Districts for Great Teachers

 Who funded this work?Plus

 Several major education foundations have sponsored this project.
-These funders include: the Bill & Melinda Gates Foundation, Carnegie Corporation of New York, The Heinz Endowments, and the Walton Family Foundation.
+These funders include: the Bill & Melinda Gates Foundation, Carnegie Corporation of New York, The Heinz Endowments, the Walton Family Foundation, and the William Penn Foundation.
 Funders did not determine the winners nor the criteria for evaluating the districts.

 How were districts selected to participate?Plus

-We began with a sample of 123 districts for our initial policy analysis to determine qualifying districts.
+For our original iteration, we began with a sample of 123 districts for our initial policy analysis to determine qualifying districts.
 The districts were the 100 largest in the nation together with the largest districts located in the remaining states, and at least one district from each of the 25 largest metro areas.
 For the first round of analysis, we reviewed the policies of each district in this sample, and then invited the highest performing districts to participate by submitting additional data on their district.
 Two thirds chose to do so.
+Since 2017, we have continued to evaluate districts in certain regions (for example, Pennsylvania in 2019) and individual districts that wish to go through the Great Districts process.

 What if my district was not selected to participate?Plus